zapta/ble_stepper_motor_analyzer/README.md

 4. Connect an antenna and run the analyzer app to verify that it can connect to the device.
 5. The device is not ready for installation in the 3D printer.

+> **_NOTE:_**  Resistor R16 acts as a jumper and allow the 3.3V supply from the rest of the electronics.
+This is useful when bringing up boards or diagnosing faulty boards.

 ## Installing the device in your 3D printer

 1. 3D print a device carrier (STL models provided here) and attach the device to the carrier using two pieces of 3M VHB 1mm sticky tape or similar.